ironsheep/PNut-TS/README.md

 [![GitHub issues][Issues-shield]](https://github.com/ironsheep/Pnut-ts-dev/issues)

 A joint project between Chip Gracey and Stephen M Moraco.
-We are re-implemting PNut in a platform agnostic language.
+We are re-implemting Pnut for Windows in a platform agnostic language.

 **Simplified project goals**: